 The way most vendors approach high-end laptops is to cram them into desktop replacement sized units, which does have some benefits when it comes to matters like heat dissipation, choice of components and of course screen size.
 That can lead to some truly insane-but-wonderful gaming laptops – but rarely models that were all that portable.

 At one point in time, if you wanted a small and portable gaming machine, you had to simply put up with playing Minesweeper a whole lot.
 It is something of a classic, but even its hardcore charms wear thin after a while.

 120Hz 13.3 inch FHD Matte display?
 Check.
 10th Gen Intel Core i7-1065G7 CPU?
 Yep.
 NVIDIA GeForce GTX 1650 on board?
 Absolutely.
 Big shiny Razer logo on the back?
 Of course.
-Sadly, as far as we can tell you do not get your own Kenny Omega in the box, despite his status as a Razer spokesperson.
+This Razer laptop has everything to meet your gaming needs.

 Asus’ Republic Of Gamers brand’s take on an ultraportable gaming laptop is the Zephyrus G14, packing in an AMD Ryzen 9 4900HS CPU, NVIDIA GeForce RTX 2060 Max-Q GPU and 120Hz capable 14″ display to keep your games going on the go.

 Since this laptop is an US import, you’ll need to buy a plug adapter or a replacement charging cord so you can plug into an Australian power socket.